dario-marvin/ImageProcessing-KernelConvolution/README.md

 ### Edge detection

 When performing edge detection, we want to highlight those pixels whose neighbours are not regular.
-Another equivalent way t state the problem is that we want to dampen those pixels who are equals in value to the immediately close ones.
+Or, equivalently, we want to dampen those pixels who are equals in value to the immediately close ones.
 Thus we consider a Kernel matrix given by
 <p align="center">
   <img width=200 src="https://github.com/dario-marvin/ImageProcessing-KernelConvolution/blob/master/edgeDetect.png">
 </p>